varikvalefor/matel/README.md

 ### Using MATELCLI
 Read `matelcli`'s beautifully detailed manual page in `matelcli.1`.

+## Officially-Supported Systems
+OpenBSD is the primary operating system on which Matel is written and tested, although FreeBSD is used for some testing.

+VARIK is willing to implement support for other operating systems but cannot guarantee that arbitrary versions of Matel work on operating systems which are not officially supported.

 ## The Matel Room
 There exists a Matrix room such that this Matrix room is dedicated to Matel.
 See The Matel Room <`#johnnykissassSuckupfest:matrix.org`>.